DK Metcalf and Tyler Lockett both gameday decisions vs. Giants. Here’s the latest on their injuries.

 The prospect of the Seahawks being without their two best receivers — or at the least, neither being 100% — is obviously less than ideal going into a game against a 6-1 Giants team that is maybe the surprise of the NFL.

-But that also might mean Seattle will simply lean more on its running attack, which has averaged 169.6 yards the last five weeks and now goes against a Giants team allowing 144.4 rushing yards per game, 28th in the NFL.
+But that also might mean Seattle will simply lean more on its running attack, which has averaged 169.6 yards the past five weeks and now goes against a Giants team allowing 144.4 rushing yards per game, 28th in the NFL.

 Lockett played his lowest percentage of snaps on the season — 65 — in Sunday’s 37-23 win over the Chargers after sitting out all week in practice due to a hamstring injury.